 Configuration

-This article explains how to configure a Cloud Function properly, both for local development and in the IXON Portal.
+How to configure your Cloud Function — both during local development and in IXON Cloud.

 Local development configuration

-The configuration is made available through the FunctionContext
+The configuration is exposed on the FunctionContext via the config field:

 apiApplication: pubidxxxxxxx